XtremeOwnage/rPDU2MQTT/Examples/unRAID/README.md

 For help on setting up `config.yaml`, please see [Configuration Documentation](./../../docs/Configuration.md)

-Use any text editor and save as `config.yaml` or `config.yml`

-## Step 2: Create & Upload the `config.yaml` to your storage location
+## Step 2: Create Folder & Upload the `config.yaml` to your storage location

-Create a folder `rpdu2mqtt` and sub-folder `config` to store the `config.yaml` configuration file.

-E.g: `mnt/user/appdata/rpdu2mqtt/config`

-*Note1: You could store (and subsequently map) this anywhere, but I think it makes most sense to store in the predefined docker storage location*

-*Note2: The 'config' sub-folder is unecessary*
+Create Folder & Place `config.yaml` in it: `/mnt/user/appdata/rpdu2mqtt/config.yaml`

 ## Step 3: Deploy the Service